jingxiangmo/website/src/content/posts/interests.md

 ## Talking to People
 I love talking to people and hearing their thoughts and stories!
 If you’re interested in any of the topics above, have some objections/ideas, or want to share something with me, please don’t hesitate to comment below or send me an email!
-I would love to discuss with you more o in more detail with my experiences.
+I would love to discuss with you more in more detail with my experiences.